 If you wish to receive research guidance at another graduate institute outside JAIST, you must submit an "Entrustment of Research Guidance Outside JAIST" form to Kyoumu at least two months prior to the start of research through your supervisor.
-SD program students in the doctoral program are required to conduct study at other educational or research institutes overseas.

 VIII.
 Matters related to conferment of degree